 In July 2021, the 2nd Sustainable Organisations Summit was held in Marseille, France.
 Over the course of a week, Leyton brought together stakeholders who wanted to discuss various sustainable development issues.
 It was also an opportunity to receive and reward the winning startups of the Sustainable Innovation Challenge who presented their projects

 We were delighted with 4th place for Arthur Le Vaillant’s 1st Route du Rhum – what a performance!

 All the actions and activities of the team are consistent with the values of the Leyton Group.
-That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focused on working together to create a more sustainable world.
+That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focussed on working together to create a more sustainable world.

 In 2018, for the 1st time in the nautical sector, our energy transition teams wanted to achieve the carbon footprint of our Class40.
 This was shared with as many people as possible to enable each participant to understand and act in order to reduce the carbon impact of the construction and use of these racing boats.
-Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action. .
+Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action.